 The board may revise a disallowed course in order to meet the BAA Course requirements set out in the current Board/Authority Authorized Courses: Requirements and Procedures (PDF).

-BAA courses do not include modified, remedial or General Educational Development (GED) preparation courses.
+BAA courses do not include modified or remedial courses.
 BAA courses must not have a significant overlap of expected learning outcomes with Ministry of Education authorized courses.
 The exception to this is for Fine Arts or Applied Skills courses ONLY when they are developed with reference to the Arts Education/Fine Arts 11 (1997) Integrated Resource Package or the Applied Skills 11 (1995) Integrated Resource Package at the Ministry curriculum site (see Fine Arts and Applied Skills Requirements in the Graduation Program for further information).

 Procedures related to policy

-Boards of education and independent school authorities are required to submit a BAA Course Form for new courses electronically to the Ministry at EDUCSCB@gov.bc.ca Boards must retain the full BAA Framework for review by the Ministry when requested.
-Independent school authorities must retain the full Framework for review during inspections and for review by other Ministry staff when requested
+Boards of education and independent school authorities are required to submit a BAA Course Form for new courses electronically to the Ministry at email@example.com.
+Boards and school authorities must retain the full BAA Framework for review by the Ministry when requested.
+Independent school authorities and offshore school authorities must retain the full Framework for review during inspections and for review by other Ministry staff when requested

 Course developers may use the Board or Authority Authorized Course Framework Template in the Board/Authority Authorized Courses: Requirements and Procedures (PDF) or the district format or template, provided that it meets the BAA Requirements and Procedures.

-Course codes for new courses will be selected from a list of Core Course Categories posted at the BAA website.
+Course codes for new courses will be selected from a list of Core Course Categories posted at the BAA webpage.